saleel/chainlook/README.md

 TODOs

-- Add widget builder
-- Add dashboard builder
-- Enable IPFS loading
-- Add publish to IPFS via web3.storage
+- Pagination for tables
 - Sign in with Ethereum
 - Optimize querying to TheGraph
 - Use IPNS in URLs
-- Improve styling
-- Pagination for tables

-Tech:
-- Fix data loaders
 - Replace monaco editor
 - Use lazy loading for routes
 - Add globals
+- Add minwidth